rityujsingh08/House-Sales-Analysis-With-Python/README.md

 # 🏡House Sales Analysis

 This project is part of my personal learning journey in data analysis using Python.
-It focuses on analyzing a real-world dataset of house sales in King County, Washington.
+It focuses on analyzing a real-world dataset of house sales in King County,USA.

 ## 📌 Objectives
 - Gain and enhance skills in data analysis